cockroachdb/docs/v2.1/table-expressions.md

 the contents of the table, [view](views.html), or sequence with that name in the current database, as configured by [`SET DATABASE`](set-vars.html).

-<span class="version-tag">Changed in v2.0:</span> If the name is composed of two or more identifiers, [name resolution](sql-name-resolution.html) rules apply.
+If the name is composed of two or more identifiers, [name resolution](sql-name-resolution.html) rules apply.

 For example: